SfC Home > Physical Science > Physics > Static Electricity >

 Websites

-Triboelectric effect - from Wikipedia free Encyclopedia
+Triboelectric effect - Wikipedia

-Triboelectric Charging of Common Objects - applications from the University of Rochester
+Triboelectric Charging of Common Objects - Applications from the University of Rochester

-Background of Triboelectric Effect - from Harvard University
+Background of Triboelectric Effect - Harvard University

 Books

-Top-rated books on Static Electricity
+Top-rated books on Electrostatics

 Students and researchers